lkprathika1102/KeyPulse/README.md

 Unlike a keylogger, KeyPulse does not record which keys are pressed.
 It only adds a counter.
 The resulting log contains only timestamps and integers (e.g., `2026-07-29 21:04:45, 13`), making it impossible to reconstruct sensitive data or passwords.

+Note: Please run this project only using python3.12, not the latest 3.14 as the dependencies and binaries are not yet supported for it, so make sure you have it

 ## System Architecture

 The system consists of two primary modules: